guidefari/here_hugo/content/note/andy.md

 - If you're writing and learning in public, [you are the primary audience by default](https://notes.andymatuschak.org/z8AfCaQJdp852orumhXPxHb3r278FHA9xZN8J). don't mix the process of writing 'publishable' work, and notes for yourself, those are two different caps.
 Very similar idea to Martin Fowler's workflows of refactoring.

 # Related reading
-while we're on the topic of atomic notes, the structure that Andy describes is similar to [how Tom Critchlow thinks about riffs](https://tomcritchlow.com/2023/02/10/riffs/).
+while we're on the topic of [atomic & evergreen notes](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C), the structure that Andy describes is similar to [how Tom Critchlow thinks about riffs](https://tomcritchlow.com/2023/02/10/riffs/).
 The big differences seem to be the motivation, but the execution shares similar principles.